 Porsche Cayenne E-Hybrid range, MPG, CO2 & charging

-If you decide that you don’t need the faster charging, then simply plugging the Cayenne into a normal socket in your house should still give you a full charge in eight hours.
-That’s roughly on a par with rivals like the Volvo XC90 T8 and Range Rover Sport P400e.
+If you decide that you don’t need the faster charging, then simply plugging the Cayenne into a normal socket in your house should still give you a full charge in six hours.
+That’s roughly on a par with rivals like the Volvo XC90 T8 and Range Rover Sport PHEV.

 The Cayenne E-Hybrid’s battery is covered under warranty for eight years or 160,000km (just under 100,000 miles).
 However that doesn’t include a guarantee of replacement if the battery’s performance drops below a certain level.
 Porsche isn’t an exception here, though: currently no plug-in hybrid is offered with this level of battery cover.